rosed2/Workout-Planner/DEVELOPMENT.md

 1. *4-28-19* Add scroll views to Weekly Planner feature
 1. *4-28-19* Add button to clear all scrolls
 1. *4-29-19* Added convience methods, clean up code
+1. *4-30-19* Tried to add system where user creates own account and logs in, created User class, ran into error "scalar deleting deconstructor", decided to revert code back to state before implementing User class

 ## Goals for the Future
 - Utilize an API that contains information about more exercises to increase the number of exercises